slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The secret of change is to focus all your energy, not on fighting the old, but on building the new."
 -- Socrates*

+> *"God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference."
+-- St. Francis of Assisi*

+> *"When we are no longer able to change a situation, we are challenged to change ourselves."
+-- Victor Frankl*